max8539/mini-apis/README.md

 This API server serves API routes for the following projects:
 - Quotemaster - A simple API for people to share interesting quotes!
 Used primarily as a tool for learning frontend JavaScript frameworks - see [quotemaster-vue](https://github.com/max8539/quotemaster-vue) and quotemaster-react (coming soon).
+- myPlanner - maybe you can be more organised than me by using this!
+Frontend coming late 2022.

 ---